 In the preceding dissertations, the pros and cons of using of Mineral Oils and Water-Glycol Solutions for High Pressure Die Cast Machines were tackled, and both were given consideration as viable options.

 image source: aluminum insider

 HFDU oils, synthetic and fire-resistant, presents itself as possibly the technology that provides the best balance between performance (lubrication), and fire-resistance, albeit at a higher unit cost.
 Essentially formulated from both organic and inorganic esters, plus additives, HFDU oils are anhydrous, or non-water containing.
-In general, Fire-Resistant Synthetic Lubricants (HFDU) fluids, especially as compared to mineral oils and water-glycol fluids, exhibit the following properties,
+In general, HFDU fluids, especially as compared to mineral oils and water-glycol fluids, exhibit the following properties,

 - Higher Viscosity Index – thus, providing a wear-reducing lubricating film despite elevated operating temperatures,

 - Excellent Rust and Corrosion Protection for both ferrous and non-ferrous metals – performing at par with mineral oils, and significantly better as with HFC fluids,